dejw/treetopper/README.markdown

 Grammar syntax
 --------------

 Grammars accepted by TreeTopper are very similar to EBNF grammars.
-For now in grammars You can use only comments and rule definitions (this will change in the future).
+For now in grammars You can use comments, rule definitions and some special commands.

 Comments are lines that starts with # character and these lines are skipped.
 TreeTopper handles only full-line comments, thus input like: